 The Olympic flame for today’s Olympic Games travels every four years from the city.
-It is lit by reflection of sunlight in a parabolic mirror at the restored Olympia stadium, and then transported by torch to the place where the games will be held.
+It is lit by the reflection of sunlight in a parabolic mirror at the restored Olympia stadium, and then transported by torch to the place where the games will be held.

 The group will depart from the hotel in Kalamata after breakfast.
 We will spend the day exploring the ancient ruins and learning what life was like during the Greek Empire.

 Diros Caves (Afternoon)